cciw-uk/data-protection/00 README FIRST.rst

   The link is:
   https://gitlab.com/cciw/cciw.co.uk/-/blob/master/docs/security.rst

-  This document is distinct from the previous item:
+  This is part of the CCIW webmaster's manual, and includes information about security, privacy, data protection and data retention.
+As a lot of the GDPR responsibilities fall on the web master, this contains the longest section explicitly on data protection principles.

+  Note:

-  * it is part of the source code that the developers read
+  * it is part of the source code/documentation that the web developers read
-  * it is therefore public
+  * it is therefore public, as all our source code is.
   * the audience is the web master/developers.

   I will include a copy of the most recent version when submitting this